kcarriedo/zoom-service/README.md

 **Zoom API Authentication (Required)**
 If your app requires the ability to start or create calls without the user signing in, you first need to obtain the API `userID` and `userToken` values.

-Sign in to the zoom developer site again and navigate to the [REST API playground](https://zoom.us/developer/api/playground) page.
+Sign in to the Zoom developer site again and navigate to the [REST API playground](https://zoom.us/developer/api/playground) page.
 Note that your REST credentials in the credentials tab and your MobileRTC credentials from earlier are **NOT** the same.
 On the playground page, change the `API Endpoint` to `https://api.zoom.us/v1/user/getbyemail` and the `User Email Address` to your email you used to create your Zoom developer account.

 Press the `Send API Request` and scroll down until you see the `Response` array.
 You want to copy the value for `id` and `token` and paste them as the `userID` and `userToken` strings in the ZoomService file respectively.

-What we are doing is sending a REST API call through the zoom developer REST API service to fetch our API ID and token values as if we are an API user.
+What we are doing is sending a REST API call through the Zoom developer REST API service to fetch our API ID and token values as if we are an API user.
 Using this data, we can authorize ourselves in our app as an API user.

 Finally, in your `AppDelegate.swift` file, add the line `ZoomService.sharedInstance.authenticateAPI()` in your `didFInishLaunchingWithOptions` function and you should be set.